About

 Jake McGlothlin

 Jake is our principle videographer, video editor and web guru.
 He has been around fly fishing and rivers ever since his father, Mark, first put him in a driftboat at the tender age of two.
 Since then, Jake has become adept at the art of chasing fish with a fly rod.
 Fly fishing is his driving passion in life.
 Teaching himself the ins and outs of the digital world, he fell into digital video several years ago and has never looked back.
 He greatly enjoys the challenges and rewards of creating video, and is constantly looking to improve his skills.
-Jake currently lives in Bozeman, Montana.
+Jake lives in Bozeman and when not working is on a river or hiking the ranges nearby.

 Mark McGlothlin